MBA/MPH Joint Degree Program at Dartmouth

 - The Tuck School of Business educates leaders to better the world of business.
 The curriculum offers immersive, experiential, hands-on learning that fosters the development of the aptitudes of wise leadership.
 The program connects students with a powerful alumni network.

-- The joint degree program is supported by the Healthcare Initiative at Tuck, which serves to educate students; engage faculty, alumni and industry experts; and prepare graduates to make significant impact and contributions to the health care sector.
+- The joint degree program is supported by the Center for Health Care at Tuck, which serves to educate students; engage faculty, alumni and industry experts; and prepare graduates to make significant impact and contributions to the health care sector.

 - The Dartmouth Institute for Health Policy and Clinical Practice (TDI) is an international leader in efforts to improve health and health care and is on the forefront in the development of new models for health care delivery and payment.